 Once each side has outlined their position, the mediator will try to facilitate the discussion by urging the parties to talk directly to each other about the issues.
 Sometimes the mediator can help them focus the conversation by eliminating issues that are not actually disputed.
 Following the joint discussion, each side will have an opportunity to meet separately with the mediator without the presence of the other side.
 The mediator can go over their options in more detail and offer suggestions for a resolution.
 Sometimes each side will meet with the mediator multiple times throughout the mediation.
 These meetings form the core of the mediation process.

 The next step involves the parties meeting directly again in an effort to finalize the negotiations.
 If the mediation concludes successfully, they may need to sign an agreement.
 The mediator may draft the agreement and present it to the parties, and each side can ask a lawyer to review the agreement.
 Once the parties sign it, the agreement will become a legally binding contract that resolves their dispute.
-However, if the mediation does not conclude successfully, the mediator will explain the next steps that they can consider.
-They might try mediation again or pursue arbitration or formal litigation.

 Using a Lawyer in Mediation